orifer/tw-farm-assistant/README.md

 - The configuration button is now on the top
 - Attack counter when sending auto-attack
 - Stop button when sending auto-attack
+- auto-attack stops if you have no troops

 ### 0.3
 - Icon images fixed